nixworks/public/news/2015/12/2/index.md

 ##### Kosovo
 ### [Authorities arrest four Kosovo jihadists men, three in Italy and one in Kosovo, for making nonspecific threats against Pope Francis and the former U.S. Ambassador to Kosovo.
 The men are described by police as highly dangerous and as having celebrated the November 2015 Paris attacks. ](/news/2015/12/2/authorities-arrest-four-kosovo-jihadists-men-three-in-italy-and-one-in-kosovo-for-making-nonspecific-threats-against-pope-francis-and-the.md)
-_Context: November 2015 Paris attacks, Kosovo, Italy, Pope Francis_
+_Context: Pope Francis, Kosovo, November 2015 Paris attacks, Italy_

 ##### Yemen
 ### [Yemeni Prime Minister Khaled Bahah rejects a cabinet reshuffle ordered by President Abd Rabbuh Mansur Hadi, another sign of the deepening rift between the two leaders.
 These problems started in March after the president appointed the minister of health as acting foreign minister without consulting the prime minister. ](/news/2015/12/2/yemeni-prime-minister-khaled-bahah-rejects-a-cabinet-reshuffle-ordered-by-president-abd-rabbuh-mansur-hadi-another-sign-of-the-deepening-ri.md)